ionic-team/ionic-portals/website/docs/how-to/using-a-capacitor-plugin.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Ionic Portals uses Capacitor under the hood, meaning that you can use existing Capacitor Plugins in your Portals.
-In order to use a Capacitor Plugin, you need to install the plugin as a dependency and include it via the `PortalManager` initialization.
+These plugins allow Portals to use native functionality without much setup on either the native or web developers part.

 <Tabs
     defaultValue="ios"